riccardooliva91/docker-php-development-environment/README.md

 ## Customiziong php extension
 There is a `php-Dockerfile` on each project you can use to add PHP extensions.
 If you need informations about that, you can refer to the official image documentation here: https://hub.docker.com/_/php

+## NginX configuration
+The `nginx` folder contained in each project is shared with the nginx container's `/etc/nginx/conf.d` folder.
+The `default.conf` file should be customized in order to serve your code correctly.
+Of course, if you wish you can customize nginx even more.
+However I raccomend to keep one website/application per project in order to avoid issues with the reverse proxying.

 ## Refer to Redis/MariaDB
 If you need to specify the host of Redis or MariaDB in your code, you can just type in `redis-projectname` or `mariadb-projectname` where of course `projectname` is the name of the project you are working in.